-The primary purpose of the Job Task Analysis is to update the examination content outlines to reflect current practice of an entry-level practitioner in the profession of AOM.
-Since the field of AOM is evolving all the time, it is extremely important to continually review and update the content of the examinations.
-Please see the NCCAOM Study Guides that reflect the NCCAOM Expanded Examination Content Outlines.
+The primary purpose of a Job Analysis is to update the examination content outlines to reflect current practice of an entry-level practitioner in the profession of AOM.
+Since the field of AOM as practiced in the U.S. is evolving, it is extremely important to continually review and update the content of the examinations.
+Please see the newly updated 2014 NCCAOM® Exam Content Outlines for each of the NCCAOM examinations.

 In addition to assuring that the content for NCCAOM certification examinations is based on current practice, the JA also provides a snapshot of the profession of AOM as it is being practiced today.
 The 2013 JA was the first time NCCAOM also surveyed licensed acupuncturists who are not NCCAOM Diplomates, such as non-NCCAOM Diplomate acupuncturists practicing in California.
 The NCCAOM has released the Executive Summary Descriptive Demographic and Clinical Practice Profile from the NCCAOM 2013 Job Analysis.

 Utilizing some of the demographic and clinical practice characteristics of the 2008 JTA, the NCCAOM presented a poster at the Society for Acupuncture (SAR) Conference titled “Practice Characteristics of NCCAOM: Diplomates: Implications for Ongoing Research, Curriculum Design and Continuing Education Activities” in 2010.
 In addition, NCCAOM Chief Executive Officer, Dr. Kory Ward-Cook, presented some of the demographic and practice characteristics results of the 2008 JTA in the presentation “A National Practice Analysis of Traditional East Asian Medicine” at the American Public Health Association (APHA) conference in 2008.

 Click here for the 2013 Job Analysis Report